Nicole-Ham/Crowdfunding_ETL/README.md

 Completed Solo

-Received help from tutor, Mark F., instructor, Mohan F., and TA Daniel G.
+Received help from tutor, Mark F., instructor, Mohan G., and TA Daniel G.

 The instructions for this mini project are divided into the following subsections: